 There are also a few great swimming holes just further upstream from the waterfall.
 However, you'll need to monitor conditions as they can change pretty quickly in heavy downpours.

-Nearby to Davies Creek Falls, you'll also find some quick circuit tracks and walks.
+Nearby to Davies Creek Falls, you'll also find some quick circuit tracks and walks including the epic Kahlpahlim Rock hike.
 If you're looking to explore the best waterfalls in Cairns on the other side of Cairns and closer to the Atherton Tablelands, then a day trip to Davies Creek Falls and Emerald Creek Falls is a great option.

-Located on the outskirts of the quaint, Malanda Village, is a popular waterfall and swimming area that is very popular with locals.
+Located on the outskirts of the quaint, Malanda Village near the popular Curtain Fig Tree is a popular waterfall and swimming area that is very popular with locals.
 Malanda Falls flows from the North Johnstone River over basalt rock which was formed by lava from the Mount Hypipamee area, just a few kilometres away.

 The waterfall itself is a wide, plunging waterfall that tumbles into a deep, man-made swimming pool.